Floating wind turbine: Nautica Windpower

 Nautica Windpower has proposed a technique for potentially reducing system weight, complexity and costs for deepwater sites.
 Scale model tests in open water have been conducted (September 2007) in Lake Erie and structural dynamics modeling was done in 2010 for larger designs.
 Nautica Windpower's Advanced Floating Turbine (AFT) uses a single mooring line and a downwind two-bladed rotor configuration that is deflection tolerant and aligns itself with the wind without an active yaw system.
 Two-bladed, downwind turbine designs that can accommodate flexibility in the blades will potentially prolong blade lifetime, diminish structural system loads and reduce offshore maintenance needs, yielding lower lifecycle costs.

+SATH Technology

+Saitec Offshore Technologies develops SATH (Swinging Around Twin Hull) a technology based on three fundamental principles: the use of concrete, the geometry of the floaters, and the single mooring system.
+It may overcome the limitations and challenges found in the current existing technologies used by wind farms: it attempts to remove the barriers related to water dept, reduce both CapEx and OpEx and enhance local content.
+A 2 MW test turbine began operating in 2023.

 SeaTwirl

 SeaTwirl develops a floating vertical-axis wind turbine (VAWT).
 The design intended to store energy in a flywheel, thus, energy could be produced even after the wind stopped blowing.
 The floater is based on a SPAR solution and is rotating along with the turbine.
 The concept limits the need for moving parts as well as bearings in the hub region.
 SeaTwirl is based in Gothenburg Sweden and is registered on the European growth market First North.
 SeaTwirl deployed its first floating grid connected wind turbine off the coast of Sweden in August 2011.

 It was tested and decommissioned.
 In 2015 SeaTwirl launched a 30 kW prototype in the archipelago of Sweden which is connected to the grid at Lysekil.
 The company aimed to scale the concept with a turbine of 1MW size in 2020.
 The concept is scalable for sizes well over 10MW.